superstepa/Bolas/index.md

 # Bolas

 Bolas is a mtg card-fetcher discord bot that is heavily inspired by [yawgmoth](https://github.com/Lerker3/yawgmoth).
-I am using this project as a way to try out some new approaches to api wrappers and plugin systems, so the way some parts of the bot are implemented are a bit esoteric.

-## Structure

-The core of the bot is located in bot.py, all simple commands such as !pingme should go in commands.py.
-More advanced functionality such as the card fetcher should be developed in card_hooks.py.
-Those files contain the base class that the plugins should be derived from.

-The plugins are loaded through a metaclass called PluginMount.
-Every class derived from PluginMount will be automatically loaded and added to either the self.chat_hook or self.commands variables.

-The docstring for each one of the plugins are all concatenated together and can be displayed with the hardcoded “!help” command.

 ## How to run

 Export BOLAS_SECRET_TOKEN.
 Execute run.py.